davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 ## __Summary__

-In essence, I guess, one can see this architecture as using the output of the bi-LSTM, a vector representation of a word, together with spelling and context hand-crafted features, and all these features are passed to a CRF layer.
+In essence, one can see this architecture as using the output of the bi-LSTM, vector representations for each word in a sentence, together with a vector of features derived from spelling and context hand-crafted rules, these vectors are concatenated and passed to a CRF layer.

 <br>